 6. Dispute Resolution

-A. Any person claiming that Maret, Maret’s contractors, or ECC has violated any of these conditions may submit a complaint to the Task Force.
+A. Any person claiming that Maret or Maret’s contractors has violated any of these conditions may submit a complaint to the Task Force.
 The Task Force will attempt to resolve the dispute informally.
 The Task Force may impose reasonable fines and/or require performance of the obligations imposed by these conditions.
+The total amount of fines will be capped at $25,000.

 B. If the dispute cannot be resolved by the Task Force, the claimant or Maret may seek arbitration by an independent arbitrator selected by the Task Force and accepted by Maret.
 The arbitrator may issue a final and binding decision on all issues submitted.
 The arbitrator may require performance of obligations imposed by the Agreement, impose reasonable fines for its violation, and to determine the allocation of arbitration costs and fees.